choihywook/choihywook.github.io/about.md

 ---
 ![Profile Image]({{site.url}}/{{site.picture}})

-<p>My research Interests are navigating semantic disambiguation and cultivating unperceived connectivites among different fields.
+<p>My research Interests are navigating semantic disambiguation and cultivating unperceived connectivities among different fields.
 This would allow researchers to identify other acdemia for collaborations, which will push out the existing boundaries.
-To follow on my latest research, please go to ORCID or Google Scholar!</p>
+To follow my latest research, please visit ORCID or Google Scholar!</p>

 <ul class="skill-list">
 	<li>